WWE Raw Post Show 10/31/22: Bray Wyatt’s Role At Crown Jewel + Preview/Predictions; Asuka/Alexa Bliss New Tag Champs; Gargano Reveals ‘The Secret’; Otis Goes Chippendale; Nakamura vs Great Muta; Reviewing PWI Women’s Top 10

 - Bray Wyatt added to WWE Crown Jewel event

-- WWE Crown Jewel 2022 Preview & Predictions (Seven matches announced)
+- WWE Crown Jewel 2022 Preview & Predictions

+- NOTE: Alexa Bliss & Asuka vs Iyo Sky & Dakota Kai rematch was announced for Crown Jewel after this show was recorded.
+DT is predicting Sky & Kai to regain the Titles

 - Carmella shares a heartbreaking story, being diagnosed with an ectopic pregnancy